-Let’s Make a Bite to Eat is a new fun food flipbook gives individuals and groups ideas on how to put together quick and easy, healthy meals and snacks.
+Let’s Make a Bite to Eat is a fun food flipbook that gives individuals and groups ideas on how to put together quick and easy, healthy meals and snacks.

 The pages are divided into 5 different sections, each containing a variety of foods from the food groups within the Eatwell Guide.
 Flip through each of the pages to create your perfect dish – then give it a go in the kitchen.